awsdocs/amazon-s3-userguide/doc_source/olap-create.md

-# Creating Object Lambda Access Points<a name="olap-create"></a>
+# Creating Object Lambda access points<a name="olap-create"></a>

 An Object Lambda access point is associated with exactly one standard access point and thus one Amazon S3 bucket\.
 To create an Object Lambda access point, you need the following resources:
-+ An IAM policy
-+ An Amazon S3 bucket
++ **An Amazon S3 bucket\.** For information about creating buckets, see [Creating a bucket](create-bucket-overview.md)\.
-+ A standard S3 access point
++ **A standard S3 access point\.** When you're working with Object Lambda access points, this standard access point is known as a *supporting access point*\.
+For information about creating standard access points, see [Creating access points](creating-access-points.md)\.
++ **An AWS Lambda function\.** You can either create your own Lambda function, or you can use a prebuilt function\.
+For more information about creating Lambda functions, see [Writing Lambda functions for S3 Object Lambda access points](olap-writing-lambda.md)\.
+For more information about prebuilt functions, see [Using AWS built Lambda functions](olap-examples.md)\.
++ **\(Optional\) An AWS Identity and Access Management \(IAM\) policy\.** Amazon S3 access points support IAM resource policies that you can use to control the use of the access point by resource, user, or other conditions\.
+For more information about creating these policies, see [Configuring IAM policies for Object Lambda access points](olap-policies.md)\.

+The following sections describe how to create an Object Lambda access point by using:
++ The AWS Management Console
++ The AWS Command Line Interface \(AWS CLI\)
-+ An AWS Lambda function
++ An AWS CloudFormation template
++ The AWS Cloud Development Kit \(AWS CDK\)

-The following sections describe how to create an Object Lambda access point using the AWS Management Console and AWS CLI\.
+For information about how to create an Object Lambda access point by using the REST API, see [https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_CreateAccessPointForObjectLambda.html](https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_CreateAccessPointForObjectLambda.html) in the *Amazon Simple Storage Service API Reference*\.

 ## Create an Object Lambda access point<a name="create-olap"></a>

-For information about how to create an Object Lambda access point using the REST API, see [CreateAccessPointForObjectLambda](https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_CreateAccessPointForObjectLambda.html) in the *Amazon Simple Storage Service API Reference*\.
+Use one of the following procedures to create your Object Lambda access point\.

 ### Using the S3 console<a name="olap-create-console"></a>

-**To create an Object Lambda access point using the console**
+**To create an Object Lambda access point by using the console**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. In the navigation pane on the left side of the console, choose **Object Lambda access points**\.
+1. In the left navigation pane, choose **Object Lambda Access Points**\.

-1. On the **Object Lambda access points** page, choose **Create Object Lambda access point**\.
+1. On the **Object Lambda Access Points** page, choose **Create Object Lambda Access Point**\.

-1. For **Object Lambda access point name**, enter the name you want to use for the access point\.
+1. For **Object Lambda Access Point name**, enter the name that you want to use for the access point\.

-   As with standard access points, there are rules for naming\.
+   As with standard access points, there are rules for naming Object Lambda access points\.
 For more information, see [Rules for naming Amazon S3 access points](creating-access-points.md#access-points-names)\.

-1. For **Supporting access point**, enter or browse to the standard access point that you want to use\.
-The access point must be in the same AWS Region as the objects you want to transform\.
+1. For **Supporting Access Point**, enter or browse to the standard access point that you want to use\.
+The access point must be in the same AWS Region as the objects that you want to transform\.
+For information about creating standard access points, see [Creating access points](creating-access-points.md)\.

+1. Under **Transformation configuration**, you can add a function that transforms your data for your Object Lambda access point\.
+Do one of the following:
-1. For **Invoke Lambda function**, you can choose to use a prebuilt function or enter the Amazon Resource Name \(ARN\) of an AWS Lambda function in your AWS account\.
+   + If you already have a AWS Lambda function in your account you can choose it under **Invoke Lambda function**\.
+Here you may enter the Amazon Resource Name \(ARN\) of an Lambda function in your AWS account or choose a Lambda function from the drop\-down menu\.

-   For more information about prebuilt functions, see [Using AWS built Lambda functions](olap-examples.md)\.
+   + If you wish to use a AWS built function choose the function name under **AWS built function** and select **Create Lambda function**\.
+This will take you to the Lambda console where you can deploy a built function into your AWS account\.
+For more information about built functions, see [Using AWS built Lambda functions](olap-examples.md)\.

-1. \(Optional\) For **Range and part number**, you must enable this option in order to process GET requests with range and part number headers\.
-Selecting this option confirms that your Lambda function is able to recognize and process these requests\.
-For more information about range headers and part numbers, see [Working with Range and partNumber headers](olap-writing-lambda.md#range-get-olap)\.
+   Under **S3 APIs**, choose one or more API operations to invoke\.
+For each API selected you must specify a Lambda function to invoke\.

-1. \(Optional\) Under **Payload**, add JSON text to provide your Lambda function with additional information\.
-A payload is optional JSON that you can provide to your Lambda function as input\.
+1. \(Optional\) Under **Payload**, add JSON text that you want to provide to your Lambda function as input\.
 You can configure payloads with different parameters for different Object Lambda access points that invoke the same Lambda function, thereby extending the flexibility of your Lambda function\.
+**Important**
+When you're using Object Lambda access points, make sure that the payload does not contain any confidential information\.

+1. \(Optional\) For **Range and part number**, you must enable this option if you want to process `GET` and `HEAD` requests with range and part number headers\.
+Enabling this option confirms that your Lambda function can recognize and process these requests\.
+For more information about range headers and part numbers, see [Working with Range and partNumber headers](range-get-olap.md)\.

-1. \(Optional\) For **Request metrics**, choose **enable** or **disable** to add Amazon S3 monitoring to your Object Lambda access point\.
-Request metrics are billed at the standard CloudWatch rate\.
+1. \(Optional\) For **Request metrics**, choose **Enable** or **Disable** to add Amazon S3 monitoring to your Object Lambda access point\.
+Request metrics are billed at the standard Amazon CloudWatch rate\.

-1. \(Optional\) Under **Object Lambda access point policy**, set a resource policy\.
-This resource policy grants GetObject permission for the specified Object Lambda access point\.
+1. \(Optional\) Under **Object Lambda Access Point policy**, set a resource policy\.
+Resource policies grant permissions for the specified Object Lambda access point and can control the use of the access point by resource, user, or other conditions\.
+For more information about Object Lambda Access Point resource policies see, [Configuring IAM policies for Object Lambda access points](olap-policies.md)\.

+1. Under **Block Public Access settings for this AObject Lambda Access Point**, select the block public access settings that you want to apply\.
+All block public access settings are enabled by default for new Object Lambda Access Points, and we recommend that you leave default settings enabled\.
+Amazon S3 currently doesn't support changing an Object Lambda Access Point's block public access settings after the Object Lambda Access Points has been created\.

+   For more information about using Amazon S3 Block Public Access, see [Managing public access to access points](access-points-bpa-settings.md)\.

-1. Choose **Create Object Lambda access point**\.
+1. Choose **Create Object Lambda Access Point**\.

 ### Using the AWS CLI<a name="olap-create-cli"></a>

-**To create an Object Lambda access point using an AWS CloudFormation template**
+**To create an Object Lambda access point by using an AWS CloudFormation template**

 1. Download the AWS Lambda function deployment package `s3objectlambda_deployment_package.zip` at [S3 Object Lambda default configuration](https://github.com/aws-samples/amazon-s3-object-lambda-default-configuration)\.

-1. Upload the package to an Amazon S3 bucket that has object versioning enabled\.
+1. Run the following `put-object` command to upload the package to an Amazon S3 bucket\.

    ```
    aws s3api put-object --bucket Amazon S3 bucket name --key s3objectlambda_deployment_package.zip --body release/s3objectlambda_deployment_package.zip